 10. How We Get There

 There was a time when we had to memorize the way to Grandma’s house downstate.
 Then there was GPS, and then there was Google Maps.
 While not the first map app, Google Maps nonetheless has long set the standard.
 You can get certain features and different aesthetics in other apps, but in one way or another they will all be trying to be at least as good as Maps on the core offerings of navigations and search—and they’re never going to be, because Google has had the corner on search forever.

-Maps certainly shows the value of embedding high-quality, contextual search in an app of its nature.
+Maps certainly show the value of embedding high-quality, contextual search in an app of its nature.
 More than that, however, it shows the importance of playing to your strengths.
-Google is the internet search company.
+Google is an internet search company.
 Their best products play off of their expertise in managing data and running in the cloud.
 What are your company’s strengths?